Andyyym/CS-GO-Market-API/README.md

 ## Local setup

 - install the dependencies by running npm install
-- you can run the API by running node ./API/API.js or node .
+- you can run the API by running node .
 - you can test the API by running http://localhost:3000/csgo-item/AK-47

 ## Deployment